Hollande bids to use D-Day encounters for Ukraine thaw

 Obama called on Putin to recognise and work with Ukraine's new government and stop "provocations" along its border, or face tougher sanctions from members of the G7.

-Highlighting shades of difference among Western stances on Russia, Obama told reporters he would have preferred France to have held back on the sale of Mistral helicopter carriers to Russia that Paris has insisted must go ahead.
+Highlighting shades of difference among Western stances on Russia, Obama noted he would have preferred it if France had held back on the sale of Mistral helicopter carriers to Russia that Paris has insisted must go ahead.

 HANDSHAKE

-But underscoring the sensitivities, Hollande rushed from meeting the Queen at Elysee Palace to a chic restaurant overlooking the Champs-Elysees to dine with Obama, before returning to his residence for a late supper with Putin.
+Underscoring the sensitivities, Hollande will rush from meeting the Queen at his Elysee Palace to a chic restaurant overlooking the Champs-Elysees avenue to dine with Obama before returning to his residence for a late supper with Putin.

 French diplomats say Hollande, who met Poroshenko in Poland on Wednesday, wants at the very least to get Putin and the Ukrainian to shake hands at a closed-door lunch of leaders on Friday at the 18th-century Chateau de Benouville.